Guitar Street in Ho Chi Minh City Vietnam

 This guitar was no joke – I’m talking about something that was easily a $1200-$1500 guitar in the US for a factory made instrument if not more.

 That’s why it made it home with me.
 I talked him down to about $410 US with a hardshell.
-Hopefully I’ll have more photos and some mp3s up soon!!

-Here’s an archtop mando – I was able to try - check out the fingerbaord inlay
+Here’s an archtop mando I was able to try.
+Check out the fingerbaord inlay:

 And the tailpiece as well:

 Again this thing was LOUD – and projected really well.
 Very even tone.
 Just a knockout.
-Work around the inlay was a little more noticible but for a $400 guitar there was really nothing to complain about.
+The work around the inlay was a little more noticible but for a $400 guitar there was really nothing to complain about.

-The harmony central article linked above, mentioned that for about $600 they could make a custom guitar.
+The harmony central article linked above mentioned that for about $600 they could make a custom guitar.
 If I had baritone dimensions – I would probably be all over that.

 Here I’m holding a Vietnamese style guitar.